Place de Clichy station: History

 The station was opened on 7 October 1902 as part of the extension of line 2 from Étoile to Anvers.
 The Place was named after the Barrière de Clichy, a gate built on the road to the village of Clichy for the collection of taxation as part of the Wall of the Farmers-General; the gate was built between 1784 and 1788 and demolished in the 19th century.

 The line 13 platforms opened on 26 February 1911 as part of the Nord-Sud Company's line B from Saint-Lazare to Porte de Saint-Ouen.
 On 27 March 1931 line B became line 13 of the Métro following the absorption of the Nord-Sud Company on 1 January 1930 by its competing company, CMP.
 Like a third of the stations on the network between 1974 and 1984, the platforms on line 2 were modernized in Andreu-Motte style, in this case blue.
 In 1994, these platforms were restored with heritage green bordered tiled names on the platforms.

 As part of the action plan voted on in 2010, to improve the regularity of line 13 that was chronically saturated, its platforms were equipped with platform doors from April to May 2012, as were eleven other stations on this line.

 As part of the Un métro + beau program, the station is undergoing renovations from 22 January 2018 to 21 January 2020.

 On 9 October 2019, half of the nameplates on the platforms of line 2 were temporarily replaced by the RATP in order to celebrate the 60th anniversary of Astérix and Obélix, as in eleven other stations.
-Taking up in particular the typography characteristic of the comics of René Goscinny and Albert Uderzo, Place de Clichy is humorously renamed PlaceDeClichix in reference to the names of the Gauls based on word games and ending with "-ix".
+Taking up in particular the typography characteristic of the comics of René Goscinny and Albert Uderzo, Place de Clichy was humorously renamed PlaceDeClichix in reference to the names of the Gauls based on word games and ending with "-ix".

 In 2019, 8,020,440 travelers entered this station which placed it in 28th position of metro stations for its usage.